Klooks Kleek: Blues

-The early 60s, and 1963 in particular, also evidence a burgeoning interest in both country and urban blues, with national promoters bringing groups of American blues artistes over for concert and club tours.
-By 1964 this was in full swing and KK featured well-known bluesmen particularly in the Autumn of 64 and Spring of 65.
-Sonny Boy Williamson II (backed by the Moody Blues), John Lee Hooker, Little Walter, Howlin’ Wolf, T-Bone Walker (backed by John Mayall), Champion Jack Dupree and Buddy Guy all delighted their audiences.
+The early '60s, and 1963 in particular, also evidence a burgeoning interest in both country and urban blues, with national promoters bringing groups of American blues artists over for concert and club tours.
+By 1964, this was in full swing, and Klooks featured well-known bluesmen, particularly in the Autumn of '64 and Spring of '65.
+Sonny Boy Williamson II (backed by the Moody Blues), John Lee Hooker, Little Walter, Howlin' Wolf, T-Bone Walker (backed by John Mayall), Champion Jack Dupree, and Buddy Guy all delighted their audiences.
 Hooker and Wolf both made return visits in later years; Freddie King and Otis Spann appeared in 1969.
-Britain was not to be left out.
-Alexis Korner, a crusader for the blues for more than a decade also appeared half-a-dozen times in 1964.
+Alexis Korner, a crusader for the blues for more than a decade, also appeared half-a-dozen times in 1964.